-At least once a year, the company reviews the recoverability of the carrying amount of its intangible assets with an indefinite useful life, and of its investments and whenever there are potential indicators of an impairment loss on PPE and intangible assets with a finite useful life, in order to determine whether such assets may have suffered an impairment loss.
+At least once a year, the company reviews the recoverability of its investments and whenever there are potential indicators of an impairment loss on PPE and intangible assets with a finite useful life, in order to determine whether such assets may have suffered an impairment loss.
 When such indications are present, the carrying amount of the asset is reduced to reflect recoverable amount.
 The recoverable amount of an asset is the greater of its fair value less costs to sell, and its value in use.
 The fair value of a listed investment is determined according to its market price.
 To determine an asset's value in use, the Company calculates the present value of future estimated cash flows, inclusive of tax, by applying a pre-tax discount rate which reflects the current market valuation of the time value of money and the specific risks inherent to the asset.